mahmoo30/logomaker/README.md

 ## 💾 Installation
 To install necessary dependencies, run the following command:
+- npm i
-- npm i and npm i --save-dev jest
+- npm i --save-dev jest

 ## Usage
 The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a .svg file.